-CDCC default management process embedded into its Rules and Default Manual, a document which is made publicly available and forms part of its Rules, clearly define the potential triggers that may lead to a Clearing Member default and the powers of the CDCC to act upon it.
+CDCC's default management process is described into its Rules and Default Manual.
 The notion of default within the CDCC Rules is set out in two distinct modes: a) Non-Conforming status and b) Suspended status.
+The Rules clearly define the potential triggers that may lead to a Clearing Member being declared Non-Conforming or suspended and the powers of the CDCC to act upon it.
 A Clearing Member may be placed into Non-conforming status by CDCC management discretion but only the CDCC Board of Directors may declare a Clearing Member as Suspended.